What do all the acronyms and data mean in virtual cycling?

 Watts Per Kilo – W/Kg

 You will see and hear about watts per kilo more and more on your journey into virtual cycling.
 Watts per kilo is the watts you are producing divided by your weight.
 An example is a 75kg rider producing 225w would equal 3 W/Kg.
 You can see your W/Kg below your name on the right-hand side of the MyWhoosh heads up display or on the top left-hand side of your screen below your power, heart, and cadence numbers.
 W/Kg is the great equalizer in both outdoor and virtual cycling.
 The higher the W/kg, the faster you go.
-Whilst higher outright watts matter on the flat, it’s on the uphill’s that W/Kg really matter.
+Whilst higher outright watts matter on the flat, it is on the uphill’s that W/Kg really matter.

 Cadence – RPM

 The small crank in the top left of your MyWhoosh screen shows your cadence.
 Cadence is how fast you are pedalling in revs per minute.
-Most people pedal at between 80 and 100rpm.
+Most people pedal at between 80rpm and 100rpm.
 The key to cadence is being smooth and consistent.
 Use your gears to keep your Rpm smooth when going up or downhill.

 Heart Rate – HR

-A small heart is in the top left of your MyWhoosh screen, that shows your current HR.
+A small heart is in the top left of your MyWhoosh screen, which shows your current HR.
 Once you have connected your heart rate monitor, your heart rate will appear in this box.
 Over time you will learn how your heart rate responds during your ride.
 Remember, everyone’s heart rate is different.

 Calories – kcal

 This metric shows you how many calories you have burnt during your ride.
 Due to MyWhoosh measuring your power, the conversion is very accurate.
-One kcal is equal to one Calorie or 4.18 Kj.
+One kcal is equal to one Calorie or 4.18 KJ.

 During each ride, you can track your kcal burn and add it as exercise numbers in many fitness apps.